 Visit amazing museums

 The Swedish capital offers over 50 museums each focussed on its own theme or subject.
 From art to naval history and pop music, the museums in Stockholm offer something for everyone.
-The Nationalmuseum is home to the country’s largest art collection, including 16,000 paintings and 30,000 objects ranging from the Middle Ages to present day.
+The Swedish History Museum has the largest collection of historical treasures in the country and tells you the story of Sweden from the Stone Age to the present day.

 Step on the ice